 Bell Financial Group does not have a remuneration committee.
-The Board has reserved for itself decisions on the remuneration framework for non-executive directors, executive directors and other key management personnel (KMPs), and senior executives.
-This includes recommendations in relation to incentive schemes and equity-based plans where appropriate.
+The Board has reserved for itself decisions on the remuneration framework for Directors, the Co-CEOs and other senior executives.
+This includes recommendations in relation to incentive schemes and equity-based plans.
 An overview of Bell Financial Group's remuneration policy and framework is contained in the Board Charter and the Remuneration Report section of the Annual Report, located at www.bellfg.com.au/#corporate-governance.